JLMuehlbauer/food-sales-prediction/README.md

 ### Exploratory Data Analysis
 #### Numerical Features
-- Plotted as a histogram to btter understand their distribution.
+- Plotted as a histogram to better understand their distribution.
 - Plotted as a correlation heatmap to understand any correlations to other features and to the target

 ![sample image](Item_Visibility_histogram.png)